NVIDIA/cloudai/USER_GUIDE.md

 ## Downloading and Installing the NeMo Dataset (The Pile Dataset)
 This section describes how you can download the NeMo datasets on your server.
-The install mode of CloudAI handles the installation of all test templates, but downloading and installing datasets is not the responsibility of the install mode.
+The install mode of CloudAI handles the installation of all test prerequisites, but downloading and installing datasets is not the responsibility of the install mode.
 This is because any large datasets should be installed globally by the administrator and shared with multiple users, even if a user does not use CloudAI.
 For CloudAI users, we provide a detailed guide about downloading and installing the NeMo datasets in this section.
 To understand the datasets available in the NeMo framework, you can refer to the Data Preparation section of [the document](https://docs.nvidia.com/nemo-framework/user-guide/latest/llms/baichuan2/dataprep.html).
 According to the document, you can download and use the Pile dataset.
 The document also provides detailed instructions on how to download these datasets for various platforms.
 Let’s assume that we have a Slurm cluster.

 You can download the datasets with the following command:
 ```bash